Popeye: Thimble Theatre and Popeye comic strips

 Popeye first appeared in the strip on January 17, 1929, as a minor character.
 He was initially hired by Castor Oyl and Ham Gravy to crew a ship for a voyage to Dice Island, the location of a casino owned by the crooked gambler Fadewell.
-Castor intended to break the bank at the casino using the unbeatable good luck conferred by stroking the hairs on the head of Bernice the Whiffle Hen.
+Castor intended to break the bank at the casino using the unbeatable good luck conferred by stroking the head feathers of Bernice the Whiffle Hen.
 Weeks later, on the trip back, Popeye was shot many times by Jack Snork, an undercover stooge of Fadewell's, but survived by rubbing Bernice's head.
-After the adventure, Popeye left the strip, but, owing to reader reaction, he was brought back after an absence of only five weeks.
+After the adventure's conclusion in June, Popeye left the strip, but, owing to reader reaction, he was brought back after an absence of only five weeks.

 Ultimately, the Popeye character became so popular that he was given a larger role by the following year, and the strip was taken up by many more newspapers as a result.
 Initial strips presented Olive as being less than impressed with Popeye, but she eventually left Ham to become Popeye's girlfriend in March 1930, precipitating Ham's exit as a regular weeks later.
 Over the years, however, she has often displayed a fickle attitude towards the sailor.
 Initially, Castor Oyl continued to come up with get-rich-quick schemes and enlisted Popeye in his misadventures.
 By the end of 1931, however, he settled down as a detective and later on bought a ranch out west.
-Castor's appearances have resultantly become sparser over time.
+Castor's appearances resultantly became sparser over time.
 As Castor faded from the strip, J. Wellington Wimpy, a soft-spoken and eloquent yet cowardly hamburger-loving moocher who would "gladly pay you Tuesday for a hamburger today" was introduced into the Sunday strip, in which he became a fixture by late 1932.
 After first appearing in the daily strip in March 1933, Wimpy became a full-time major character alongside Popeye and Olive.

+Thimble Theatre was renamed Thimble Theatre Starring Popeye in 1931.
+It was eventually renamed simply Popeye, the name under which the strip continues to run.